Construct IN

 1.2.
 Topographic surveys

-Topographic surveys are essential for understanding the land where the construction will take place.
-Drones can even be used in civil construction to capture details of the site.
+Topographic surveys are essential to understand the terrain where the construction will take place.
+Even drones in civil construction can be used to capture site details.

-This data is essential for the geometric project and for defining the contour lines, which directly influence the planning of drainage and foundations.
+This data is essential for geometric design and to define contour lines, which directly influence drainage and foundation planning.

-Geotechnical surveys provide information about soil characteristics, which are fundamental for the foundation design.
-A poorly conducted survey can compromise the stability of the entire construction.
+Geotechnical investigations provide information about soil characteristics, which is crucial for foundation design.
+A poorly done investigation can compromise the stability of the entire project.

-Therefore, techniques such as SPT (Standard Penetration Test) and CPT (Cone Penetration Test) are used to assess soil resistance and identify the presence of groundwater.
-With this data, it is possible to design foundations that ensure the safety and durability of the structure, whether with piles, footings, or raft foundations, depending on the type of soil.
+Therefore, techniques like SPT (Standard Penetration Test) and CPT (Cone Penetration Test) are used to evaluate soil strength and identify the presence of groundwater tables.
+With this data, it is possible to design foundations that ensure the safety and durability of the structure, whether using piles, footings, or raft foundations, depending on the soil type.

-- Read also: 4 essential tools for civil engineers
+- Read also: 4 indispensable tools for civil engineers

-The architectural project is the visual and functional heart of any building.
-In it, the layouts of the environments, the aesthetics, the openings, the circulation, and the relationship between internal and external spaces are defined.
-This project does not only deal with beauty or design, but also with functionality, accessibility, and thermal and acoustic comfort.
+Architectural design is the visual and functional heart of any building.
+In it, the layouts of the environments, aesthetics, openings, circulations, and the relationship between indoor and outdoor spaces are defined.
+This design is not just about beauty or aesthetics, but also about functionality, accessibility, and thermal and acoustic comfort.

-The architect needs to work in conjunction with the engineers to ensure that the proposed solutions are structurally viable and comply with technical norms and local regulations.
+The architect needs to work in conjunction with the engineers to ensure that the proposed solutions are viable from a structural point of view and comply with technical standards and local regulations.

 3. Planning

-With the projects defined, it is time to develop the construction planning and budget within this series of construction stages.
+With the designs defined, it is time to prepare the construction planning and budget within this series of construction phases.

-The ideal is to use the Project Analytical Structure (EAP).
-It is a visual map, or diagram, that details all the elements of the project.
+The ideal approach is to use the Work Breakdown Structure (WBS).
+It is a visual map, or diagram, that details all elements of the project.

 It also ensures that everyone involved has a common understanding of what needs to be done, how, and when.